ioskit/ioskit.github.io/_features/Optional.md

  - Constant
 ---

+* TOC
+{:toc}

 You use optionals in situations where a value may be absent.

-{% gist aa39f331d6008dd18a2157bc1a6618a7 %}

 <!--
 ```